davidejindu/davidejindu/README.md

 # Hi 👋 I'm David Ejindu

 ## 💫 About Me
-I am a second-year Computer Engineering student at the **University of Pittsburgh**, passionate about backend development, cloud technologies, and building robust, scalable applications.
+I am a second-year Computer Science student at the **University of Pittsburgh**, passionate about backend development, cloud technologies, and building robust, scalable applications.
 I enjoy working across the stack and integrating AI into real-world systems.

 ---